ZOO-Project/ZOO-Project/docs/contribute/service_providers.rst

 |gatewaygeo| `GatewayGeo <https://gatewaygeomatics.com/>`__ (Canada) is a company
-on the East Coast of Canada that has long specialized in assisting organizations to publish, discover and share their geospatial data through openness : OGC services, leveraging FOSS4G software.
-GatewayGeo is known for its longtime participation in the MapServer project, as well as being the company who gave the initial pycsw metadata publishing workshop back in 2013.
-GatewayGeo's popular product, MS4W, is freely available and comes pre-configured with various OGC services running out-of-the-box.
+on the East Coast of Canada that has long specialized in assisting organizations to publish, discover and share their geospatial data through openness : OGC services & leveraging FOSS4G software.
+GatewayGeo is known for its longtime participation in the MapServer project, has been involved in ZOO-Project development, documentation, packaging, and training for a very long time (including providing much of the initial documentation & workshop materials).
+GatewayGeo's popular product, `MS4W <https://ms4w.com/>`__, is freely available and comes pre-configured with various OGC services running out-of-the-box, including WPS through ZOO-Project.

 .. |gatewaygeo| image:: https://gatewaygeomatics.com/images/gatewaygeo-logo.png
        :width: 200px